revoframework/Revo/README.md

 ## Requirements

-The framework is written in C\# 7.1 and targets the .NET Standard 2.0 specification; some of its modules currently also require the .NET Framework 4.7.1 where needed \(e.g. Entity Framework 6 support\).
+The framework is written in C\# 7.1 and targets the .NET Standard 2.0 specification; some of its modules currently also use .NET Core 2.1 (ASP.NET Core) or .NET Framework 4.7.1 where needed \(e.g. Entity Framework 6 support\).
 Revo also makes a heavy use of the C\# async/await pattern and uses the TAP \(Task Asynchronous Pattern\) throughout its entire codebase \(i.e. _async all the way_\).

 ## License